bioidiap/bob.ip.optflow.liu/doc/guide.rst

    ...
    (u, v, warped) = flow(image1, image2)

-The ``cg_flow`` method accepts more parameters.
-Please refer to its built-in documentation for details.
-Optionally, you can also use the new SOR-based implementation from Liu's homepage.
+The ``flow`` method accepts more parameters.
+Please refer to the reference guide for details.
+Optionally, you can also use the new SOR-based implementation included in the package.
 To do so, do the following instead:

 .. code-block:: python